eduardoshanahan/alpine/README.md

 # Docker image with  Alpine

 A basic Docker image based in Alpine.
-I am using this as a root for my other images.
+I am using this as a root for my other images instead of hanging directly from the official Alpine.

 ## Running an interactive session